-The "Fast Money" traders give their final trades of the day.
+The "Fast Money" traders give you 6 trades that you may have missed.

 Some of the names on the move ahead of the open.

 Like Amazon, traditional retailers are trying to figure out ways to speed up the checkout process.

 As shoppers spend more of their dollars online, the store is taking a cue from the web.

 Lower corporate taxes under President-elect Donald Trump are likely to boost profitability among S&P 500 companies, Goldman says.

 Wholesale turkey prices may be down, but retail prices are the same as they were last year.

 The best model of success for a business is one that starts by telling the truth.
 Not enough companies understand that, let alone act on it.